Hagi ware: History

 The origins of Hagi ware can be traced back to the arrival of Korean potters to Hagi, a town situated in Yamaguchi Prefecture on the Japan Sea, following Japan's military invasion of the Korean peninsula in the late 16th century.
 As a result, a large number of Korean craftsmen were abducted and transported to Japan, where they played a crucial role in establishing new pottery types such as Satsuma, Arita, and Hagi ware ("hagi yaki").

 The local feudal lord of the Hagi area at the time, Terumoto Mōri, had appointed potters in a castle town of Matsumoto (presently the city of Hagi) in order to create Hagi wares for his personal tea ceremonies and as gifts.
 The potters in Matsumoto steadily increased their production so that more kilns were established in Fukawa territory (presently the city of Nagato) during the mid-17th century.
 However, due to the Meiji Restoration in 1868, the potters employed by Lord Mori were dismissed and began to run their own independent businesses.
 Gradually, more kilns were built outside of Hagi, spreading to the Miyano area of Yamaguchi city and also to other parts of the southwest region of Yamaguchi Prefecture.
 Thus, Hagi ware production continued throughout the Edo era.

 The tradition of tea ceremonies and tea houses continue to this day in Hagi, which in turn created demand for vessels.
-Some well-known tea ceremony artists include Koraizaemon Saka XI and Koraizaemon Saka XII (高麗左衛門), Sakata Deika XIII (坂田泥華), Tobei Tahara XII (田原陶兵衛) and Yū Okada (岡田裕).
+Some well-known tea ceremony artists include Koraizaemon Saka XI and Koraizaemon Saka XII (高麗左衛門), Sakata Deika XIII (坂田泥華), Tobei Tahara XII (田原陶兵衛), Yū Okada (岡田裕), and Masanao Kaneta(兼田昌尚).
 Another expert is Miwako Masaki.
 A non-Japanese artist is Bertil Persson, a Swede.